-Iss Aerospace Announces Dtep Award To Create Jet Turbine Powered Heavy Lift Uav
+ISS Aerospace Announces DTEP Award to Create Jet Turbine Powered Heavy Lift UAV

 It will be designed to be certified to both Civil and Military Aviation Airworthiness requirements using Marshall’s UK CAA and UK MAA Design, Manufacturing and Flight Test Organisation approvals.

-Marshall Futureworx Managing Director, Kier e n Paterson said:“We are delighted to support ISS Aerospace in the development of the Heavy Lift UAS, this builds on our established relationship building highly autonomdrones for the offshore sector and other industries.
+Marshall Futureworx Managing Director, Kieren Paterson said: “We are delighted to support ISS Aerospace in the development of the Heavy Lift UAS, this builds on our established relationship building highly autonomous drones for the offshore sector and other industries.
 The support we have committed to provide leverages our expertise in civil and military platform certification, lightweight composite aerostructures and integrated programme management.
 The combined strengths of ISS Aerospace, Marshall Futureworx and the broader Marshall Group, offers the potential to develop a world-class Heavy Lift UAS solution, capable of meeting the needs of both the military and commercial markets both domestically and abroad.”

 Legal Disclaimer: